dmerejkowsky/blog/content/post/2016-12-03-deploying-python-apps-the-easy-way.md

 projects, so, as always, try and experiment for yourself before trusting a random stranger on the Internet :)

+[^1]: Famous quote from Raymond Hettinger, I suggest you got watch his many Python talks.
-[^1]: For more about this, feel free to read [Release Management Done Right](http://thedailywtf.com/articles/Release-Management-Done-Right), by Alex Papdimoulis
+[^2]: For more about this, feel free to read [Release Management Done Right](http://thedailywtf.com/articles/Release-Management-Done-Right), by Alex Papdimoulis

-[^2]: Using a tool like [ansible](https://www.ansible.com/) might help.
+[^3]: Using a tool like [ansible](https://www.ansible.com/) might help.

-[^3]: IMHO, using docker for simple Python applications is overkill anyway, and [may not work in production as well as you'd think](https://thehftguy.com/2016/11/01/docker-in-production-an-history-of-failure/)
+[^4]: IMHO, using docker for simple Python applications is overkill anyway, and [may not work in production as well as you'd think](https://thehftguy.com/2016/11/01/docker-in-production-an-history-of-failure/)

-[^4]: `graft` is one of the many [available commands](https://docs.python.org/3/distutils/commandref.html#sdist-cmd) in a `MANIFEST.in` file.
+[^5]: `graft` is one of the many [available commands](https://docs.python.org/3/distutils/commandref.html#sdist-cmd) in a `MANIFEST.in` file.